Montana Diminished Value Claims

 Below are answers to common questions about Montana diminished value claims, including how claims work, time limits, and how loss in market value is calculated after an accident.

-Yes.
-Montana recognizes third party diminished value claims when another driver is responsible for the accident.
+Yes — Montana recognizes third-party diminished value claims when another driver is responsible for the accident.

-Generally no, unless first party diminished value coverage is specifically included in the policy.
+Generally not, unless first-party diminished value coverage has been specifically added to your policy.

 Still have a question?